Skip to main content

 Receiving Messages from SyncHive

 In this guide, we'll show you how to set up your Connector to receive messages from SyncHive.
-We'll use an example where we receive a Product Message from SyncHive and save it to Shopify.
+We'll use an example where we receive a Product message from SyncHive and save it to Shopify.

 1. Creating your API

-To receive Messages from SyncHive, create an API endpoint for your Connector as follows:
+To receive messages from SyncHive, create an API endpoint for your Connector as follows:

 2. Receiving data

-SyncHive will call your Connector's data endpoint with a Message in the payload.
-This Message contains the data that we'll be saving to Shopify.
+SyncHive will call your Connector's data endpoint with a message in the payload.
+This message contains the data that we'll be saving to Shopify.

 3. Data transformation

-Next, transform the Message into Shopify Product data.
+Next, transform the message into Shopify Product data.
 Here’s an example of the transformation:

-Example Message:
+Example message:

 {